 Left to their own devices, property owners would undoubtedly cut corners to save money.
-However, laws and local ordinances were enacted to deter unreasonably dangerous conduct while promoting the taking of reasonable precautions when others dwell on property they own.
+However, laws and local ordinances were enacted to deter unreasonably dangerous conduct while promoting the taking of reasonable precautions when others dwell on the property they own.
 For example, property owners may cheaper wood when fixing stairs, instead of using a premium grade or a much stronger material altogether.

 When property owners entertain guests, charge for extended or temporary stays, or allow equipment such as pools or trampolines to be used, they’re taking personal liability.
 They’re promising you’ll be okay.
 However, as a San Bernardino premises liability attorney, I can tell you these promises rarely get honored.